About this website

 When Julian died in 2006 he left behind a generation or more of theatre-goers with very happy musical memories of him.
 These and his life are detailed more fully on the pages that follow.
 Click on the links to find out more.

-On a number of occasions in the ‘50s and ‘60s Julian and Adrian performed together, frequently for audiences that included the kind of people they were lampooning.
-On other occasions Julian would play and sing his songs in cabaret with members of the cast of one of his shows.
+On a number of occasions Julian and Adrian performed together, often for audiences that included the kind of people they were lampooning.

-If you would like to listen to the satirical songs of the Slades, Julian or Adrian, or you need to find a cheerful musical present for someone , there are two unique CDs you can buy, both played and sung by Adrian.
-You will find fuller details of both CDs, and one other free CD by clicking CDs and DVDs.
-Their titles are:
+Why not listen to the satirical songs of the Slades, Julian or Adrian?
+There are two unique CDs you can buy, both played and sung by Adrian.
+‘The Funny Side Of Slade’ features songs by Julian.
+‘Late Night Slade’ is all Adrian’s work.
+You can buy the two CDs, and get one other free CD, by clicking CDs and DVDs

 The Latest News from the Julian Slade Award Winners

-Since October Ali Watt (2010) has been playing Siegfried Sassoon in Eden Court’s touring production of ‘Not About Heroes’.
-The production will tour out of Inverness to the Tron in Glasgow, the Traverse in Edinburgh, the Byre in St Andrews and various venues in the Highlands.
+Since October Ali Watt (2010 Award Winner) has been playing Siegfried Sassoon in Eden Court’s touring production of ‘Not About Heroes’.
+The production toured out of Inverness to the Tron in Glasgow, the Traverse in Edinburgh, the Byre in St Andrews and various venues in the Highlands.
+Now he is joining Dundee Repertory where he will be playing Don John in their summer production of ‘Much Ado About Nothing’.’